ujfjhz/ChineseMusicScore/JianpuMLSpecification/JianpuML-Specification.md

 ### Duration Representation

-- Each note or group of notes may follow a slash `/` and a number indicating the duration.
-The number represents the type of note, such as `5/4` for a quarter note.
+- Each note or group of notes may follow a slash `/` and a number or letter indicating the duration.
+  - **Numbers**: The number represents the type of note.
+For example, `5/4` indicates a quarter note.
+  - **Letters**: For easier input, you can also use letters to represent shorter note durations:
+    - `a` represents a sixteenth note (e.g., `5/a`).
+    - `b` represents a thirty-second note (e.g., `5/b`).
+    - `c` represents a sixty-fourth note (e.g., `5/c`).
+- **Default Duration**: The DefaultDuration can be set to represent the most commonly used note duration (e.g., 4 for quarter notes).
 If a note's duration matches the default duration, its value can be omitted.
+Additionally, DefaultDuration can be modified multiple times throughout the score, allowing for more efficient input as different sections of the music may require different default note durations.
 - **Dotted Notes**: Use a dot `.` to extend the duration by half.
-For example, `5/4.` indicates a dotted quarter note.
+For example, `5/4.` indicates a dotted quarter note, and `5/a.` indicates a dotted sixteenth note.
+- **Triplets**: Notes enclosed in square brackets [] represent a triplet.
+For example, [1 3 5] represents a triplet.

 ## Example